Scammers hitting hay producers and buyers

 Brandyberry says he never asks for a down payment, but he has people from several different Kansas towns stopping at his place looking for hay.
 Some say they put a down payment on hay to reserve the feed for their cattle.

 “I had a guy out in western Kansas, said his dad gave him a thousand dollars one day, and they were texting back the next day.
 And they want more,” said Brandyberry.
-“A lady texted me over the weekend, and she said she had sent them 1,500 dollars.”
+“A lady texted me over the weekend, and she said she had sent them $1,500.”

-Brandyberry says the scammers are only wanting to text and not talk on the phone.
+Brandyberry says the scammers only want to text and not talk on the phone.

-Agriculture experts say pay attention, do your homework and know it is likely a red flag that someone is asking for money in advance to “reserve” hay.
+Agriculture experts say pay attention, do your homework and know it is likely a red flag that someone is asking for money to “reserve” hay in advance.

 Brandyberry says it angers him to see the scam, especially since he has spent 20 years building a reputation as a reliable businessman.
-He also says he feels for people who lose money.
+But, he also says he feels for people who lose money.

 “I get it.
 People need hay,” said Brandyberry.
 “But it’s just sad how they’re taking advantage of people in a bad situation.”